itsthekidash3/itsthekidash3/README.md

 # Hello there, I'm Akshanth Mamidala 👋

-I'm a passionate Software Development Engineer with a strong foundation in building scalable and efficient web applications.
-My expertise lies in leveraging modern technologies like Java, Python, JavaScript, React, Node.js, and AWS to create robust solutions.
-I'm driven by a desire to continuously learn and contribute to innovative projects.Feel free to explore my repositories and reach out if you have any questions or collaboration opportunities!
+Yo, what's good?
+I'm a Software Dev Engineer vibing with all things code.
+I build straight-up scalable web apps using the tech stack you actually care about: Java, Python, JS, React, Node.js, and AWS.
+Basically, if it's cutting-edge, I'm coding it.

+Super into the Fintech and ML space – think building the future, ya know?
+Always leveling up my skills and down to collab on some next-gen projects.
+If you're building something fire, hit me up!
+Let's connect and make some digital magic happen!

 ![](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=dark)